tk5ep/TTGO-TX-power-test/README.md

 It's even more difficult to get an idea of the frequency accuracy of the produced signal.

-This software does alternatively produce a FM carrier at 2 different levels set to +20dBm with 1500Hz modulation and +10dBm with 1000Hz modulation during 10s allowing to precisely measure the frequency and power.
+This software does cyclically produce a FM carrier at as many power levels you want, allowing to precisely measure the frequency and power.

 # How ?
 - Connect a test bench or a Wattmeter and frequency meter (with a dummy load) to the antenna connector.